 From your question, you haven't indicated what type of case it is.
 But, some cases permit the Plaintiff the option to choose whether they want to request a jury.
 This could be either that the damages don't exceed the limits for arbitration or that the Plaintiff would rather have a trial...Read more »

 While there they were not watching him and his leg fell off chair and femur got broke, I filed report.after 3 weeks and tons of therapy and complaining they finally x-rayed and found broken femur.
 It was healing good ....
 Could not stay in rehab because did not progress because of knee injury and...
 Read more »

 Recently my son, 23 yrs of age, was at a nightclub and was removed from the establishment; right or wrong is not the point.
 In the process of being removed, four security staff of the nightclub used excessive force while removing him (loss of conscientiousness, concussion, laceration requiring...
 Read more »

 Typically, deposition transcripts are not public because they are not usually part of the court's docket/filings.
 That is, they don't typically get filed with the court.
-However, sometimes some or all of the deposition transcripts are attached as exhibits to documents which are filed with the...Read more »
+However, sometimes some or all of the deposition transcripts are attached as exhibits to documents which are filed...Read more »

 Yes, Pennsylvania is a "strict liability" state for certain types of injury cases.
 For example, in any action involving an unsafe or defective product, it is "strict products liability".